Raisin cake. Sounds rather dull at first, doesn't it? But it's not boring at all! Because grandma's cake with raisins is moist & fruity.

 Ingredients

-There are several reasons why such an easy raisin cake is so moist: First, the cake batter is quite lush and contains a lot of butter and eggs in proportion to the amount of flour.
-Actually, just like, for example, the classic marble cake or sand cake.
-In addition, the raisins are soaked in juice or rum.
-And last but not least, the cake gets a kind of "preservative" glaze made of jam and icing.
+There are a few reasons why this simple raisin cake is so moist.
+First, the batter has a generous amount of butter and eggs compared to flour, much like a classic marble or pound cake.
+Second, the raisins are soaked in juice or rum beforehand, adding moisture and flavor.
+Lastly, the cake gets a delicious glaze made from jam and icing that helps preserve its freshness.

 How to make the Raisin Cake